DHSS Assignment Guides

 In Juan Pablo Pinto Mendoza’s exhibit, “Popular Education in Revolutionary Times: Reflecting on Nicaragua’s Popular Education Program in the 1980s,” Juan Pablo created a digital story that blended Dr. Deborah Barndt‘s archival materials with an interview he conducted with her about these materials.

 In the 1980s, Dr. Barndt taught in a Freire-inspired popular education program in Nicaragua, and she saved many documents from her time there.
 When CERLAC contacted Dr. Barndt about being part of this project, she enthusiastically agreed and worked with Juan Pablo to identify materials to digitize and archive.
-Juan Pablo also organized formal, video recorded interviews with Dr. Barndt to talk to her about her experiences in Nicaragua.
+Juan Pablo also organized formal, video recorded interviews with Dr. Barndt to talk about the materials and her experiences in Nicaragua more broadly.

 An interesting moment in our project was when Juan Pablo completed one video and showed it to Dr. Barndt.
-She loved what he had done but immediately thought of other materials that she felt better reflected the story.
+She loved what he had done but immediately thought of other materials that could better reflect the story.
 Dr. Barndt then offered new, non-digitized photographs for Juan Pablo to digitize and splice into the video.
-The result was that the video became more of a “living archive” or a “living inquiry” than just a digital story alone (Sinner, 2013), which enriched Juan Pablo’s experience working with Dr. Barndt.
+The result was that the video became more of a “living archive” or a “living inquiry” than just a digital story alone (Sinner 2013), which enriched Juan Pablo’s experience working with Dr. Barndt.

 Your students can also engage in oral histories or interviews, edit them with multimedia objects, and make them available online as a DHSS project.
 Your students may already be familiar with creating a digital story though Snapchat or Instagram and thus this assignment could be an opportunity for them to use these skills to activate the meaning(s) they are making in your class.